Shamonti/Shamonti/README.md

 - 👩‍💻 Frontend Developer passionate about creating responsive and engaging web experiences.
 - 🚀 Transforming ideas into beautiful and functional web solutions.
 - 🎨 Crafting pixel-perfect user interfaces with HTML, CSS, Bootstrap, and JavaScript.
-- 💡 Leveraging the power of JavaScript and ReactJS to build dynamic web applications.
+- 💡 Leveraging the power of JavaScript, ReactJS and TypeScript to build dynamic web applications.
 - 🌟 Dedicated to delivering seamless user experiences through thoughtful design and development.
 - 💻 Code | Design | Repeat 🔄